newsumm/2025/index.md

 <h3 class="sub_section_title"><strong>Non-archival Option</strong></h3>

-The authors have the option of submitting previously unpublished research as non-archival, meaning that only the abstract will be published in the conference proceedings.
-We expect these submissions to describe the same quality of work as archival submissions.
-These will be reviewed following the same procedure as archival submissions.
-This option accommodates publication of the work or a superset at a later date in a conference or journal which does not allow previously archived work and to encourage presentation and feedback on mature, yet unpublished work.
-Non-archival submissions should adhere to the same formatting and length constraints as archival submissions.
+Authors have the flexibility to submit their unpublished research in a non-archival format, where only the abstract will be included in the conference proceedings.
+These non-archival submissions are expected to meet the same quality criteria as their archival counterparts and will undergo an identical review process.
+This option is designed to facilitate future publication opportunities in journals or conferences that disallow previously archived material.
+It also aims to foster engagement and constructive feedback on well-developed but yet-to-be-published work.
+Like archival submissions, non-archival entries must conform to the established formatting and length guidelines.

 <h2 class="blackpar_title" id="Dates">Important Dates:</h2>